tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

     - make explicit use of small っ and small ゃ, ゅ, ょ when necessary.
 - Allow for lossless, round-trip conversion between rōmaji and kana, by extending the Hepburn system for the two syllables `ぢ` -> `DJI` and `づ` -> `DZU`.
 This style of transliteration is actually used on the [ICU Transform Demonstration](http://demo.icu-project.org/icu-bin/translit) page.

-## Assets

-The file [Unihan_Readings_kJapaneseKun-Corrected.txt](Unihan_Readings_kJapaneseKun-Corrected.txt) lists all the suggested changes in the same format than the original data file, but containing only the modified lines.
-Any line whose third tab-separated field value is empty (no readings) is meant to be deleted.

 ## Proposed Modifications

     # Unihan_Readings.txt